 Poor reporting destroys court cases, can reverse enforcement actions and leave people and animals in unsafe conditions.
 Notices issued that are not legible or clearly understood can reverse compliance and just wastes everyone’s time.

 Most reports will be filed away, perhaps not viewed for years but don’t make the mistake of thinking it can’t or won’t be later pulled out, dusted off and used in court.
 A sloppy report can come back to bite you.

-Reports are public record after the incident is cleared or it is not being used in a criminal investigation.
-The general citizenry, the news media, almost anyone can request a copy of your report.
-There is information found on some not considered public record.
-The Public Record PG and PG Public Record is discussed in XXX
+After the incident is cleared or it is not being used in a criminal investigation your report becomes a public record.
+At that time, anyone and everyone can read your report and the general citizenry, the news media, almost anyone can request a copy of your report.
+There may be some information found on your reports that will not be considered public record.
+Those exceptions and further discussion regarding public records are found in Section 8.

 Good reports start with good notes.

 Field notes made on the scene are the primary source of information for your report which may not be written for several days.
 Record your initial observations, contacts, and the basic information you will need for your report.
 Those observations will be lost shortly after you leave the scene and to produce a good report you will need good notes.

 When you record names, contact numbers, address, colors and other information you avoid having to contact those involved more than necessary; people do not appreciate it and you will appear as if you didn’t do your job properly.